quantumjot/btrack/.napari-hub/DESCRIPTION.md

 pip install btrack[napari]
 ```

-If working on M1 Mac/Apple Silicon/osx-arm64 make sure to install the following
+If working on Apple Silicon make sure to also install the following
 packages from `conda-forge`.

 ```sh